 - Alexandria Times (weekly publication)

 Most of these, with exception to the Washington Post, can be picked up at certain locations for free and/or are delivered to certain areas of Northern VA free of charge (although you will find some stores where they are sold for $0.35 – $1.50 per copy on the newsstand).

-So, I would be interested in finding out what your favorite coupon insert sources are?
-Any other local sources that you know of?
+So, I’m interested to find out what your favorite coupon insert sources are?
+Any other local sources I should include on this list?
 Please let me know!